diannedejesus/debt_tracker/sdd.md

 - [X] include payment info (date, comments) for merge view.
 - [X] change the way info is displayed in merge view.
 Have rolling balance.
 - [X] create a footer
+- [X] have buttons disabled if that account cant do action in user management
+- [X] highlight excused payments
+- [X] add payment button to cases
+    - [X] one at the top of payment and another at the bottom if a certain number of payments/bills have been added.
+-  [X] modify how excused payment are shown in print view

+- [X] in print view if an amount is owed then print the bills owed and the amount for each bill.

 Funtionality
 - [X] merge view: edit so it displays all payments even if no more bills are due